IgnatiusEzeani/IgnatiusEzeani.github.io/_publications/2012-01-01-onyesolu2012survey.md

 venue: 'Virtual reality and environments'
 citation: 'Onyesolu, Moses Okechukwu, Ezeani, Ignatius, Okonkwo, Obikwelu Raphael (2012), A survey of some virtual reality tools and resources'
 ---
-Recommended citation: Onyesolu, Moses Okechukwu, Ezeani, Ignatius, Okonkwo, Obikwelu Raphael (2012), A survey of some virtual reality tools and resources